Chao-Xi/jxperfbook/docs/2025/3kubernetes_sre2.md

 failureThreshold: 3
 ```

-If the container fails 3 checks (over 15 seconds), it will be restarted automatically.
+If the container fails 3 checks (over 15 seconds), it will be restarted automatically.

 #### 3. How do you set up Pod Anti-Affinity rules?